Clinical Research Glossary

 clinical benefit

-A health change that researchers measure to find out if the study treatment helps the study participants.
+A health change that researchers measure to show that the study treatment helps the study participants.

 clinical research

-A controlled way to study health and illness in people.
+A controlled method of studying health and illness in people.

 clinical trial

-A way to study new drugs, devices and treatments to see if they are safe and work in people.
+A research study that tests drugs, devices and treatments to see if they are safe and work in people.

 cohort

-A group of participants who are similar to each other.
+A group of study participants that are similar in some way.

-Pictures of the inside of a person’s body taken by a machine that uses a type of radiation.
+A way to take pictures of the inside of a person's body using a type of radiation and a computer.

 confidentiality